-It's nice to display a ham on your holiday table
+It's nice to display a glazed ham on your holiday table

 Would you like a recipe for how to make glazed ham well cooked?
 This pork recipe for a sweet and savory glazed ham is really nice for special occasions such as Christmas day.
 It feels special to present meat like this on the table for the family.
-Be sure that you have many people to serve the meat to or consider freezing leftovers.
-There are various examples for what you can do with ham leftovers such as cooking ham fetuccine or making ham sandwiches.
+Be sure that you have many people to serve the glazed ham to or consider freezing leftovers.
+There are various examples for what you can do with ham leftovers such as cooking ham fettuccine or making ham sandwiches.

 Brown sugar, honey and butter are all good for using as a glaze on your ham.
 A combination of the three works well.
 It is what I use.
 The glazed ham tastes great.

 Cooking ham for a 1/2 hour per pound of meat will make it very well done

 Personally, I like to cook a very well done ham that still remains moist and tender.
 As a general rule, cooking for 1/2 hour per pound of meat is good.
 A 6 pound ham would need to cook for 3 hours.
 That is at 350 degrees in a preheated oven.
 I use a cured bone in ham.

 Garnishing a ham with cloves or another type of garnish